oobabooga/text-generation-webui/docs/12 - OpenAI API.md

   }'
 ```

-For base64-encoded images, just replace the inner "url" values with the base64 strings, formatted as `data:image/FORMAT;base64,BASE64_STRING` where FORMAT is the image type (image/png, image/jpeg, image/gif, etc.) and BASE64_STRING is your encoded image.
+For base64-encoded images, just replace the inner "url" values with this format: `data:image/FORMAT;base64,BASE64_STRING` where FORMAT is the file type (png, jpeg, gif, etc.) and BASE64_STRING is your base64-encoded image data.

 #### SSE streaming